-The authority for decisions made by the REB is delegated by the Board of Trustees and the Medical Advisory Committee (MAC) of Mount Sinai Hospital.
+The authority for decisions made by the REB is delegated by the Board of Directors through the Research Committee of the Board.
 In accordance with current standards for REBs outlined in the Tri-Council Policy Statement 2, the REB is an administratively independent authority within Mount Sinai Hospital and operates at arm's length from administrative, programmatic, and research structures within Mount Sinai Hospital.
 Mount Sinai Hospital retains the authority to deny the implementation of REB-approved research protocols for reasons other than research ethics (such reasons may be administrative, programmatic, philosophical, or resource-based in nature).
-However, neither the Board of Trustees, MAC or other administrative bodies within Mount Sinai may override a decision of the REB to reject a research project.
-If a research protocol is rejected by the REB, the principal investigator may request a hearing by an Appeal Committee to review the decision process and documentation that formed the basis of the decision.
+However, neither the Board of Directors nor other administrative bodies within Mount Sinai may override a decision of the REB to reject a research project.
+If a research protocol is rejected by the REB, the principal investigator may request an Appeal to review the decision process and documentation that formed the basis of the decision.